alexdroste/tableapp/docs/README.md

 __The docs are not meant to be viewed as plain .md files inside this repo.__

-Please open the hosted pages: *links coming soon*
+Please open the hosted pages: https://progmem64.github.io/tableapp/

 or serve the docs folder via a local webserver.